helderco/daggerverse/python/README.md

 ## Local development

-You don't need to have Python in your host to run this module, but if you want to edit the code it's helful to get code inteligence in the IDE.
+You don't need to have Python in your host to run this module, but if you want to edit the code it's helpful to get code inteligence in the IDE.

 First, run codegen to get the SDK locally: